Clicky

 Here is a great video showing you sizing for kids life jackets.

-Most life vests tend to crack or break after about five years, so that is when I buy new ones.
-You should replace your life vest after 5 years for sure.
+If the life jacket is cracking or fading, then it’s time to replace it.
+A good amount of life jackets tend to crack or break after about five years, so that is when I buy new ones.
+You should replace your life jacket after 5 years for sure.

 You’ll need a coast guard approved life jacket for your jet ski.
 There are also five different types of life jackets.
 The type you need for your jet ski is TYPE 3.